Community holds peace walk for 16-year-old killed in Southwest Philadelphia

 "I know a lot of old people that have been killed.
 It's just where we live, nothing you can do about it," said a teenager who did not want to be identified.

-This 16-year-old is part of the Institute for the Development of African American Youth.
-A violence intervention group that helps kids who've had brushes with the law get a second chance.
+This 16-year-old is part of the Institute for the Development of African American Youth, a violence intervention group that helps kids who've had brushes with the law get a second chance.

 This week the nonprofit received a grant of $25,000 from the Philadelphia District Attorney's Office.
-An effort to help kids like this teen turn his life around.
+It's part of an effort to help kids like this teen turn his life around.

 "It's helping stay out of the way, out of trouble because that ruins my chances of becoming an electrician," he said.
 "I'd normally be outside right now, 4-7 I'd be outside.
 That's more of a chance of me dying than being in here."